Are you trying to find out what the difference is between a HEPA air purifier vs Ionizer (or Ionic air purifier)?

 Once a bond is made, these particles become too heavy to stay in the air.

 This results in the contaminants falling onto the floor, or if it is equipped with a collection plate, being attracted to this element and later being cleaned off by the homeowner.

-With an Ionizer, there is always a chance that the particles can be kicked back up into the air when people walk through the room.
+Ionizers can attack finer particles than HEPA filters; down to 0.1 microns.
+But keep in mind that there is always a chance that the particles can be stirred back up into the air again when people or pets walk through the room.

 This results in a never-ending cycle of impurities being removed from the air and returning.